Table of contents

 Timeliness of Reporting

-If a report of misconduct involves a serious or continuing threat to the community, Willamette University may issue a campus-wide timely warning to protect the health and safety of the community.
+If a report of misconduct presents a serious and continuing threat to the community, Willamette University may issue a campus-wide timely warning to protect the health and safety of the community.
 The timely warning will not include any identifying information about the person who was the recipient of unwanted behavior as defined by this policy.

 Time Frame for Resolution

-The University seeks to resolve all reports within 60 calendar days of receiving an initial report.
-“Resolve” may also mean, at the reporting person’s request, taking no further action.
+The University aims to resolve all reports within 60 calendar days of receiving an initial report.
+“Resolve” may also mean, at the request of the person who experienced the unwanted behavior, taking no further action.
 Extenuating circumstances may arise that require an extension beyond 60 days.
 Extenuating circumstances may include the complexity and scope of the allegations, the number of witnesses involved, the availability of the involved parties or witnesses, the effect of a concurrent criminal investigation, any intervening University break or vacation, or other unforeseen circumstances.
 Best efforts will be made to complete the process in a timely manner by balancing principles of thoroughness and fundamental fairness with promptness.

 Remedies may include, but are not limited to: